rust-lang/chalk/book/src/engine/logic.md

 `root_answer` essentially just wraps `ensure_root_answer` and converts the `Goal`'s `Answer` to a `CompleteAnswer`.

-The `ensure_root_answer` function contains to core skeleton of the logic around `Strand` and subgoal selection.
+The `ensure_root_answer` function contains the core skeleton of the logic around `Strand` and subgoal selection.
 The majority of the logic, however, is split out into separate functions that branch out from `ensure_root_answer`.